-- 1. Slash management (for example, burning, piling, re-distribution); - 2.
-Regeneration of roads, landings and skid trails; - 3.
-Maximum corridor widths for different classes of roads; - 4.
-Minimizing the areal extent of landings; and - 5.
-Identification of precautionary thresholds.
-(Adapt 6.3.1) - 6.3.6 The means identified to avoid loss of productive forest area in Indicator 6.3.5 are being effectively implemented.
-(Adapt IGI 6.3.1 and 6.3.2) - 6.3.7 Where precautionary thresholds have been exceeded, as related to Indicators 6.3.1 6.3.6, measures are adopted to prevent further damage, and negative impacts are mitigated and/or repaired where feasible.
-(Adapt IGI 6.3.3) - 6.4 The Organization shall protect rare species and threatened species and their habitats in the Management Unit through conservation zones, protection areas, connectivity and/or (where necessary) other direct measures for their survival and viability.
-These measures shall be proportionate to the scale, intensity and risk of management activities and to the conservation status and ecological requirements of the rare and threatened species.
-The Organization shall take into account the geographic range and ecological requirements of rare and threatened species beyond the boundary of the Management Unit, when determining the measures to be taken inside the Management Unit.
-(C6.2 P&C V4) - 6.4.1 Best available information is used to develop a list of species at risk known or strongly suspected to exist within and adjacent to the Management Unit.
+- 6.3.8 Where precautionary thresholds have been exceeded, or where management activities have caused negative impacts as related to Indicators 6.3.1 6.3.7, measures are adopted to prevent further damage, and negative impacts are mitigated and/or repaired. - 6.4 The Organizationshall protect rare species and threatened species and their habitats in the Management Unit through conservation zones, protection areas, connectivity and/or (where necessary) other direct measures for their survival and viability.
+These measures shall be proportionate to the scale, intensity and risk of management activities and to the conservation status and ecological requirements of the rareand threatened species.
+The Organizationshall take into account the geographic range and ecological requirements of rare and threatened species beyond the boundary of the Management Unit, when determining the measures to be taken inside the Management Unit.
+(C6.2 P&C V4) - 6.4.1 Best available information is used to develop a list of species at risk known or strongly suspected to exist within and adjacent to the Management Unit, and to identify the habitats of the species at risk.
 The list is presented in the management plan or associated documents and is updated annually.
 The list of species at risk includes: - 1.
 All species, subspecies, and designated populations formally listed in schedules referenced in federal or provincial endangered species/species at risk legislation, or provincial wildlife/biodiversity legislation that have been classified as Endangered, Threatened, Vulnerable, Special Concern or similar designations; and - 2.
 All species that have been assessed as 'at-risk' designation by bodies formally recognized in federal or provincial endangered species legislation (e.g. the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and equivalent provincial bodies).
-(Adapt IGI 6.4.1)

 Official FSC language related to Criterion 6.4 requires that it address rare species and threatened species.
 This is somewhat confusing because these phrases have different meaning in a Canadian context from those identified in FSC reference material.
-For this Criterion, the term species at risk is used rather than rare species and threatened species as it is more clearly embodied in Canada's language regarding species whose survival is of concern.
+For this Criterion, the term species at risk is used rather than rare species and threatened species, as it is more clearly embodied in Canada's language regarding species whose survival is of concern.
 The two parts of this Indicator correspond to the differences between those species that have been regulated (or listed) as species at risk in federal or provincial legislation (see point 1 in this Indicator), and those species that have been assessed as species at risk by COSEWIC or a similar provincial assessment body, as indicated in point 2.